Market-African/Main/README.md

-# Main
+# FOOTER
-main website code
+footer of the website